castor-data-binding/castor/src/site/markdown/main/index.md

 Newsworthy information about the Castor Project itself and any related projects.

+##### New project mailing lists available at freelists.org (Jun 5, 2015; [Werner Guttmann](mailto:werner.guttmann@gmx.net))

+Please find the new Castor mailing lists available at [freelists.org](https://www.freelists.org/cgi-bin/search?search=castor).
+As already announced, this was necessary after the Codehaus service termination a few days ago.

 ##### First SNAPSHOT for Castor 1.3.4 released (Apr 6, 2015; [Werner Guttmann](mailto:werner.guttmann@codehaus.org))

 I've made available a first snapshot release of Castor 1.3.4 at the